jpgard/driving-with-data-detroit/README.md

 This README provides guidance on how to replicate the PARAFAC/PRISM analysis presented in our paper, along with the LSTM maintenance prediction model.
 The ARIMA models are currently provided in a separate repository.

+# Installation

+To replicate the "Driving with Data in Detroit" (DDD) analysis, first install the `ddd` module.
+The easiest way to do this is to clone the repo, create a virtual environment, and then simply run

+    ```
+    $ pip3 install -e .
+    ```

 # PARAFAC/PRISM

 This section shows the steps to preprocess a dataset, conduct PARAFAC and PRISM (PaRafac-Informed Sequence Mining), and visualize the results using three-way plots.